InnerWinner

 MY STORY

-I began rebuilding myself from the inside out.
+An injury at the end of my career forced me to step away from the sport I had built my entire identity around.
+What initially felt like a devastating loss became the turning point of my life, leading me toward sport psychology, mental performance, and identity work because I had to find a way to rebuild myself from the inside out.
 Through this process, I realized the true value of sport and developed a deep desire to help athletes recognize that value sooner than I did.
 That experience transformed me; not only as a person, but also as a coach.

 I believe true performance starts from within.
 Athletes don’t just need harder practices; they need clarity, confidence, emotional balance, and a strong sense of who they are beyond the scoreboard.